-This phrase points out the type of corruption going on the Animal Farm.
+This phrase points out the type of corruption going on at the fictitious Animal Farm.
 The initial phrase “animals are equal” refers to all types of animals.
 The Old Major expresses his ideals that put forward not only individual dignity and comradeship, but also universal voting system and decision making.
 Hence, no particular group or individual could oppress another.
-However, it extends to animal of the whole world without making any distinction, when they later revised this phrase by mentioning “all” to differentiate between “some” and “all” in order to specify their own uniqueness, elite nature and specified status of “some or particulars.”
+However, it extends to animals of the whole world, without making any distinction.
+When they later revised this phrase by differentiating between “some” and “all,” in order to specify their own uniqueness, elite nature, and specified status of “some” or particulars.
 Through this phrase, the pigs imagine themselves as privileged “some.”

 (Chapter 10, pg.
 3-4)

 This phrase appears at the end of the narrative, when a hierarchy is set up on the Animal Farm.
-Pigs rank at the top most level in the structure, dogs coming next and then other animals rank accordingly.
-Pigs are the rulers and the masters that means they can rewrite or reinterpret commandments to ensure their control and benefit over other animals.
+Pigs rank at the top-most level in the structure, dogs coming next, and then other animals rank accordingly.
+Pigs are the rulers and the masters.
+That means they can rewrite or reinterpret commandments to ensure their benefit, and control over other animals.

-This sentence comprises of two phrases with contradictory meanings intended by the speaker.
+This sentence comprises one of two phrases with contradictory meanings intended by the speaker.
 Here in this novel, the pigs have reinterpreted this commandment to keep their power and control over other animals.
-They have removed all other commandments except this one to show that they have predictable future of this farm.
-Since most of the animals are not educated and obedient, pigs expect them not to ask questions ever.
-Under totalitarian regime, working animals are supposed to exist to serve only their leadership, provide rulers comfort and food, and support their exclusive and luxurious lifestyle.
-Simply, this commandment represents the length of pigs’ power and their unquestioned rule.
+They have removed all other commandments except this one, to ensure that they have predictable control of this farm.
+Since most of the animals are not educated and obedient, pigs expect them not to ask questions.
+Under totalitarian regime, working animals are supposed to exist to serve only their leadership, provide their rulers’ comfort and food, and support their exclusive and luxurious lifestyle.
+Simply, this commandment represents the extent of pigs’ power and their unquestioned rule.

 - Oxymoron: The phrase uses two contradictory ideas because all animals cannot be equal.